miguelrizzog96/Queue_Simulation_Python/README.md

 ## Model Development Steps
 Using Python 3.7.6:

-Parameters: λ = 1 (exponential) , μ = 1.5 (exponential) , c = 1
+Parameters: λ = 1 (exponential) , μ = 1.5 (exponential) , c = 1 ,n=1000

 - Generated arrival and service times with random number generation using the python library `numpy`
 - Generated lists and dataframes with conditional statements to represent the events ocurring in the queue
-- Used the generated model for simulating a Single server queue with 1000 customers
+- Used the generated model for simulating a Single server queue with n customers

 ## Results